 - Report early departure from your program to IPS.
 If you decide to depart the United States more than 30 days prior to the completion date of your program (as indicated on your DS‐2019), you MUST notify your department AND IPS.
 Correctly recording your program completion date is important because it can affect the date on which you can return to the United States on a new J‐1 program, or in another visa status.

 - Maintain required health insurance coverage.

-- Update your current and permanent address information within 10 days of moving.
+- Update your current and permanent address information on Banweb (and also email IPS) within 10 days of moving.